Handling of styles and structure indicators for the SAI.

 To insert a chapter structure indicator, select the paragraph(s) you wish to be included within one structure, then click Chapter Structure.
 The selected text will be placed within chapter indicator marks.

 Inserts structure indicators for conversion purposes.
 Use when an element, such as a figure, should appear within a containing element like a sidebar (and the inner element is not part of the outer element’s style set)—multiple elements within one structure type.
-Inserting structure indicators is part of the composition process.
+Inserting structure indicators is part of the scribing process.
 They are most useful when defining complicated text structures.
 Using structure indicators will improve the Hub output and minimize the need to tweak Hub e-book files.

-To insert a structure indicator, select the paragraph(s) you wish to be included within one structure, then select from the drop-down menu which structure you would like to indicate.
+To insert a structure indicator, select the paragraph(s) you wish to be included within one structure, then select from the Structure Indicators drop-down menu which structure you would like to indicate.
 The selected text will be placed within indicator marks.

 Available for PC version of SAI only at this time.